Predictive analytics: navel-gazing or crystal ball?

 "One need only think of the weather, in which case the prediction even for a few days ahead is impossible." -Albert Einstein

 In recent years, there has been a lot of hype surrounding predictive analytics with Big Data.
 Applications extend beyond the walls of businesses: from determining the outcome of presidential elections and discovering new energy sources to detecting potential fraud.
-But how reliable are predictive analytics?
-And are they creating a misleading sense of certainty about the future?
+But how reliable is predictive analytics?
+And is it creating a misleading sense of certainty about the future?

 Predicting the wrong path